-This leaves retailers with an important question to answer: how can we offer winning onsite customer service while maintaining and even connecting it to our other channels?
+This leaves retailers with an important question to answer: how can we offer winning onsite customer service while maintaining and even connecting to our other channels?

 Customer Service in Retailing

 First things first: customer service in retailing is more important than ever.
 Customers are accustomed to the flexibility offered in eCommerce, and bring these expectations to their physical retail interactions.
 People want the personal touch of shopping in-store, but expect the on-demand, flexible options they are used to from digital channels.
 More than that, consumers of all stripes are buying into the experience economy which in turn is changing expectations for companies.

 This is why the goals of customer service in retailing have shifted.
 What was important as the millennium began – such as feeling they are in an exclusive space while shopping – may not be important any longer.
 And what was nonexistent then – like personalized in-store options, buy-online-pick-up-in-store, and hassle-free returns – is now the norm.
 It’s an experience, and it’s one customers expect to be frictionless and even fun.

 With this shift in mind, the goal in retail customer service should be to provide a positive onsite experience and the ability to resolve service issues when or even before they occur.
 In turn, a CSP should solve for these omnichannel expectations.